icopy-site/awesome/docs/awesome/awesome-go.md

     * [cdp](https://github.com/mafredri/cdp) - Type-safe bindings for the Chrome Debugging Protocol that can be used with browsers or other debug targets that implement it.
     * [chromedp](https://github.com/knq/chromedp) - a way to drive/test Chrome, Safari, Edge, Android Webviews, and other browsers supporting the Chrome Debugging Protocol.
     * [ggr](https://github.com/aerokube/ggr) - a lightweight server that routes and proxies Selenium WebDriver requests to multiple Selenium hubs.
+    * [playwright-go](https://github.com/mxschmitt/playwright-go) - browser automation library to control Chromium, Firefox and WebKit with a single API.
     * [rod](https://github.com/go-rod/rod) - A Devtools driver to make web automation and scraping easy.
     * [selenoid](https://github.com/aerokube/selenoid) - alternative Selenium hub server that launches browsers within containers.